Welcome to the Reception Class page!

-The planning and learning in Reception is based around Early Years curriculum which helps children to develop their social, emotional and communicative skills alongside their understanding of maths, literacy, creativity and the world around them.
+The planning and learning in Reception is based around the Early Years curriculum which helps children to develop their social, emotional and communication skills alongside their understanding of maths, English, creativity and the world around them.

 During the day, the children will take part in a range of activities which are carefully planned around their individual development, needs and next steps in learning.
-This is extremely important in giving your child the skills to become an independent learner.
+This is extremely important in giving your child the skills they need to become an independent learner.
 We will carry out daily English and numeracy activities as well as completing PE once a week on a Monday and developing children's understanding of the world around them through a range of activities throughout the year.

 My Special World